 All CCS students are required to meet with their assigned faculty advisor each quarter to discuss their academic programs and to get approval of their proposed courses of study for the following quarter.
 It is the student's responsibility to contact their faculty advisor each quarter to schedule the advising meeting.
-Students must fill out the yellow quarterly advising slip with the courses they plan on taking, obtain their faculty advisor's signature on the form, and return it to the CCS main office (Room 104 of the CCS building).
-Advising slips can be found in the main office, the Student lounge, and will be attached to the weekly CCS Mail that staff advisors email to all students.
+Students must communicate the courses they plan on taking to their advisor, obtain their faculty advisor's approval either through electronic or physical records, and convey the completion of the advising meeting to the CCS Main Office via advising@ccs.ucsb.edu or by turning in a physical record to Room 104.
+Advising slips can be found in the main office and on the CCS website, and an online spreadsheet is provided to faculty advisors.
 Students are notified of advising slip deadlines by email.
-The deadline to t urn in advising slips is typically around the end of pass one.
+The deadline to turn in advising slips is before the beginning of Pass 2.

-Students who are in their final year of study before graduation will need to complete advising using a comprehensive blue advising form beginning their third to last quarter.
-This blue advising form replaces the yellow slip for a student's final year and tracks a student's progress toward graduation and degree completion.
+Students who are in their final year of study before graduation will need to complete advising using a comprehensive Senior Check Sheets beginning their third to last quarter.
+Senior Check Sheets are prepared by the staff advisors and shared with faculty advisors in order to ensure consistency.
+This Senior Check Sheet should be updated regularly during student's final year and note a student's remaining progress toward graduation and degree completion.
+You can reach out to a staff advisor to obtain a copy of your Senior Check Sheet.

-3. Registration Blocks
+3. REGISTRATION BLOCKS

 Students who fail to contact and meet with their faculty advisors and turn in the signed advising slip by the date noted each quarter will have their registration blocked.
 This registration block will only be removed upon submission of any past-due advising forms.
+Once the deadline has passed, it is the student's responsibility to ensure the advising office has received notice of their Faculty Advisor's approval for the upcoming quarter.

-4. Building Access
+4. BUILDING ACCESS

-All CCS students are eligible to request 24/7 access to the CCS building.
+The CCS Building is accessible to students between the hours of 7:30am and 10pm.
+The main doors to the CCS Building are unlocked Monday through Friday during Advising hours (8am-4pm), while entry into the building from other doorways require a UCSB Access card.
 Students can gain after-hours access to the building with their UCSB Access cards.
-Students must complete the building access request form and agree to the rules and requirements of 24/7 building access.
+Students must complete the building access request form and agree to the rules and requirements to obtain building access.